lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-In ACK-always or ACK-on-error, fragments except the last one SHALL conform the detailed format defined in {{Fig-NotLastWin}}.
-The total size of the fragment header in this format is R bits.
+In ACK-Always or ACK-on-Error, fragments except the last one SHALL conform the detailed format defined in {{Fig-NotLastWin}}.
+The total size of the fragment header is R bits.

 ~~~~
              <------------ R ---------->